qing8137/StarCraft2-Happy-Kitting/README.md

 `python3 main.py` in `~\DQN`
 without any commandline parameters

 The overall performance is satisfying.
 The main problem we have so far is SELETECING units.
 There are a lot of misclickings happened in the games.
 If we take a close look at the demo, at 1:16, the agent is actrually trying to select the unit that was closest to the Zealot.
-However, it did misclicked the zealot, and thus it failed to select the Reaper for future instructions.
+However, it misclicked the Zealot, and thus it failed to select the Reaper for future instructions.

 `click to watch the demo`